swig/swig/Doc/Manual/src/Fortran.md

 names, class names) than Fortran.
 The following restrictions apply to Fortran that do not apply to C and C++:

-- Names are **case insensitive**
 - Names may not begin with an underscore
 - Names may be no longer than 63 characters
+- Names are **case insensitive**

+The Fortran SWIG module implements three mitigation techniques for naming.
-SWIG automatically renames identifiers that start with a leading underscore.
-It keeps a symbol table of publicly accessible Fortran identifiers (as their lower-cased, renamed versions) and warns about and ignores duplicate names.
+First, it automatically moves leading underscores (and any following integers) to the end of the name.
+Second, it replaces the tails of long identifiers with a hashed value of the removed characters.
+Finally, it keeps a separate symbol table of publicly accessible Fortran identifiers (after their transformations, and after transforming them to lower case), and it will warn and rename duplicate symbols.

-There is also no "namespace" concept in Fortran 2003 aside from defining procedures and types in separate modules.
-(Fortran 2008 supports submodules, but these are more akin to private namespaces inside a translation unit in C++.)
+Fortran 2003 has no analog of C++ namespaces, which are ignored by SWIG.
-Keep in mind that the flexible `%rename` directive can be used to adjust the symbolic names created in SWIG.
+Keep in mind that the flexible `%rename` directive can be used to adjust the generated wrapper names.

 ## Running SWIG